Learn about the social enterprise climate in Southeast Asia from local innovators

 Airfare: Though we cover airfare within the country after your arrival, you will be responsible for your ticket from your country of origin.
 At the time of this writing, Google Flights has listings ranging from $409- $1200 flying out of Houston, Los Angeles, or Chicago.

-You'll need to fly in to Ninoy Aquino International Airport- After that, we'll take care of everything!
-We simply ask that you arrive on May 12th, before 8pm.
+You’ll need to fly in to Ninoy Aquino International Airport- After that, we’ll take care of everything!
+We simply ask that you arrive anytime during day one of the trip.

 VISA: A VISA is not required for most travelers wishing to visit the Philippines.
 We’ll inform you if you need a visa based on your country of origin.

-Passport: Please be sure that your passport must be valid for at least 90 days after.
+Passport: Please be sure that your passport must be valid for at least 90 days after the date of the trip.

 Vaccinations: If you are traveling from a country with Yellow Fever, it is required that you have a Yellow Fever vaccination.
 Otherwise, you are not required to have any vaccinations.